Joe Mason (footballer, born 1991): Milton Keynes Dons

 On 4 June 2019, Mason joined newly promoted League One club Milton Keynes Dons.
 Having suffered another injury setback early in the season, Mason's appearances for the club were limited and at the conclusion of the 2019–20 campaign he was one of nine players released.
 Mason re-joined the club in August 2020 ahead of the 2020–21 season.
 On 19 January 2021, Mason scored a 28-minute hat-trick in a 3–1 home win over Fleetwood Town.

 Cavalry FC

-On 10 May 2021, Mason signed a multi year deal with Canadian Premier League side Cavalry FC.
+On 10 May 2021, Mason signed a multi-year deal with Canadian Premier League side Cavalry FC.
 He made his debut for Cavalry on 18 July against the HFX Wanderers.
 In his third game for Cavalry on 3 August, Mason scored his first goal for the club, netting the first goal in a 2-1 comeback victory over Albertan rivals FC Edmonton.
 In January 2022, it was announced Mason would return for the 2022 season, his second with the club.
 After two seasons Mason would be the leading goal scorer for the club.
 In January 2023, Cavalry announced they had exercised Mason's contract option for the 2023 season.
+Upon completion of the 2023 season, Mason would be out of contract, ending his time with the club.
+During his final season he helped them win the 2023 CPL Shield.